ros-navigation/navigation2/doc/use_cases/navigation_with_cartographer.md

       -  ros2 launch nav2_bringup nav2_navigation_launch.py

-**3- (PC)** Bring up SLAM package
+**3- (PC)** Bring up SLAM package and RVIZ

 Bring up your choice of SLAM implementation.
 Make sure it provides the map->odom transform and /map topic.
+Run Rviz and add the topics you want to visualize such as /map, /tf, /laserscan etc.

 - *Ex.
 Cartographer*

-This is going to bring up Cartographer and Rviz.
+*This is going to bring up Cartographer and Rviz*

       -  ros2 launch turtlebot3_cartographer cartographer.launch.py

-**4- (PC)** Initialize robot pose and send goal poses using the goal tool in Rviz or via command line.
+**4- (PC)** Initialize the robot pose.
+Now, you can start sending goal poses using the goal tool in Rviz or via command line.
+The robot should start moving towards the goal pose, and the map should start appearing in Rviz.

 - *Ex: move the robot 0.2 meters forward*